Team Productivity

 No matter what you do as a project manager, remember that you are seated on the project to lead your team to a successful delivery.
 Yes, this means that you need to manage the details, but more so it means that you need to rise to the occasion every day and act as the project champion.
 If you accept the challenge, you will see that your team will naturally accept you as their fearless leader.
 Learn additional tips that the world's most successful project managers incorporated into their projects.

-Chances are, if you’re a project manager, you’re a natural leader. if you need more help building your PM skills and gaining confidence in how you conduct your work, check out the PM Learning Center.
+Chances are, if you’re a project manager, you’re a natural leader. if you need more help building your PM skills and gaining confidence in how you conduct your work, check out our library of project management guides.
 It’s full of resources to help you be a better PM.